-Surveying represented a respectable profession in 18th century America and held the promise of social and financial advancement.
-Over the course of fifty years, Washington completed numerous surveys, many documenting the settlement of the largely uncharted territory along Virginia's western frontier, with others laying out the very boundaries and even agricultural fields of his continually expanding Mount Vernon plantation.
+Surveying represented a respectable profession in 18th-century America and held the promise of social and financial advancement.
+Over the course of 50 years, Washington completed numerous surveys, many documenting the settlement of the territory along Virginia's western frontier.
+Others laid out the boundaries and agricultural fields of his continually expanding Mount Vernon estate.

-Fairfax assembled an experienced team to layout lots within a large tract along the western frontier of Virginia. ln addition to closely observing the work over the course of one month, Washington gained important experience living on the frontier.
+Fairfax assembled an experienced team to lay out lots within a large tract along the western frontier of Virginia.
+Over their month-long expedition, Washington learned even more about surveying and gained important experience living on the frontier.

 Washington's career as a professional surveyor began in 1749.
-He received a commission from the College of William and Mary to become surveyor for the newly formed Culpeper County, probably at the behest of William Fairfax who was then serving on the Governor's Council.
+He received a commission as a surveyor for the newly formed Culpeper County, probably at the behest of William Fairfax, who was then serving on the Governor's Council.

 Washington immediately traveled to Culpeper, the county seat, to be sworn in.
-Within two days, he completed his first survey measuring a tract of 400 acres for Richard Barnes.
-At seventeen years of age, he was well on his way to a lucrative career.
+Within two days, he completed his first survey, measuring a tract of 400 acres for Richard Barnes.
+At 17 years of age, he was well on his way to a lucrative career.

-By 1752, Washington had completed nearly 200 surveys totaling more than 60,00 acres.
-Among them was a survey of 269 acres for William Naylor on April 12, 1752.
-In accordance with a warrant he had received from the proprietor's office (Thomas Lord Fairfax), he surveyed "a certain tract of waste land" along the Cacapon River, approximately 20 miles west of present day Winchester, Virginia.along the cacapon river
+By 1752, Washington had completed nearly 200 surveys totaling more than 60,000 acres.
+Washington surveyed 269 acres for William Naylor on April 12, 1752.
+In accordance with a warrant he had received from the proprietor's office (Thomas Lord Fairfax), he surveyed "a certain tract of waste land" along the Cacapon River.Learn More

-In October 1750, Washington evidently relinquished his position as county surveyor.
+In October 1750, Washington relinquished his position as county surveyor.
 He continued professionally for two more years, mostly in Frederick County, before receiving a military appointment as adjutant for southern Virginia.
-Other factors such as his own awareness of diminishing amounts of desirable land in Virginia and the death of his half-brother Lawrence in 1752 may have contributed to Washington's disillusionment with surveying as a career.
+Other factors, such as his own awareness of diminishing amounts of desirable land in Virginia and the death of his half-brother Lawrence in 1752, may have contributed to Washington's disillusionment with surveying as a career.

 Although Washington did not survey professionally after 1752, he continued to utilize his surveying skills.
 He completed at least 50 more surveys, often for the purpose of acquiring new land for himself, defending his property boundaries, or dividing his holdings into profitable farms.
 At one time, Washington owned nearly 70,000 acres between the Potomac and Ohio Rivers.

 He continued to survey as late as November 5, 1799, when he "Set out on a trip to Difficult-run to view some Land I had there & some belonging to Mr. Jn° Gill who had offered it to me in discharge of Rent which he was owing me."
-George Washington's death five weeks later at the age of 67 was the conclusion of a remarkable and experienced surveying career spanning a half-century.
+George Washington died five weeks later, ending a surveying career that spanned half a century.